antonyxsik/antonyxsik.github.io/_pages/code.md

 Other Projects
 ======
-I also have a number of fun projects that have come from trying to understand new concepts, working different summer internships, or just having fun!
-A few are linked below.
+Below are a few projects that have come from trying to understand new concepts, working summer internships, or just having fun!

-- During my time at NASA JPL, I worked on using [unsupervised anomaly detection](https://github.com/antonyxsik/Unsupervised_Anomaly_Detect) methods to detect failure modes of the Deep Space Network (DSN) antenna fleet.
+- During my time at NASA JPL, I worked on using [unsupervised anomaly detection](https://github.com/antonyxsik/Unsupervised_Anomaly_Detect) ML methods to detect failure modes of the Deep Space Network (DSN) antenna fleet.

 - In order to better understand LLMs, specifically the transformer architecture, I built my own [here](https://github.com/antonyxsik/ittybittyGPT), and attempted to train it on the [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset on my little GeForce RTX 3060 laptop GPU.
-This was done as a project for a brilliant mechanistic interpretability [course](https://github.com/antonyxsik/decoding-gpt) that I sat in on.
+This was done as a project for an exciting large language model interpretability [course](https://github.com/antonyxsik/decoding-gpt) that I sat in on.

 - A quick tutorial on how to access versions of OpenAI's ChatGPT via the API to avoid the web version context window limits.
-I figured [this repository](https://github.com/antonyxsik/GPT-API-Access-Tutorial) would be of practical use to my fellow graduate students.
+I figured [this repository](https://github.com/antonyxsik/GPT-API-Access-Tutorial) would be of practical use to my fellow graduate students, and others who may be interested.

-- In order to properly understand neural networks, I first built one from scratch in Numpy, then using PyTorch, and then in Flux.jl [here](https://github.com/antonyxsik/NeuralNetExperiments).
+- In order to properly understand the fundamentals behind neural networks, I first built one from scratch in Numpy, then using PyTorch, and then in Flux.jl [here](https://github.com/antonyxsik/NeuralNetExperiments).

-For more fun projects like speeding up the R programming language using fast linear algebra libraries, experimenting with derivative free/zeroth order optimization methods, and a template for this website, please check out [my Github](https://github.com/antonyxsik)!
+For more fun projects like speeding up the R programming language using fast linear algebra primitives, experimenting with derivative free/zeroth order optimization methods, and even a template for this website, check out [my Github](https://github.com/antonyxsik)!